“Women – one half the human race at least –

 She has also informed that she is making a documentary on such men who are suffering due to these biased laws.
 The name of the documentary is Martyrs of Marriage that can be viewed from her website.

 To other women victims, she wants to say that if someone has done any wrong to them, then they should make sure that the wrongdoers are punished.
 Victims should not want money in lieu of their pain because then they will be victimized all the time and compensated with money.
 She says – “Life is too long to hold grudges and to have vengeance.
 The person might have done wrong to you, analyze it and see if punishing the person is the only way out.”

 On the present situation of men’s rights in India, she thinks that men’s rights are still in its infancy.
 She is only exposed to abuses of men’s rights in matrimonial contexts but she feels that men’s rights need to go a long way and it is still not there to fight all forms of bias that men face in the society.

 Her visions about men’s rights in the country are two-pronged.

 a.
 Gender Neutral Matrimonial Laws and

 b.
-Sensitization of judiciary and police to analyze who is right/wrong before treating anyone as criminal.
+Sensitization of judiciary and police to analyze who is right/wrong before treating anyone as a criminal.

 Jyoti Tiwari – Noida

 She joined the movement in February 2012 after her brother died in a road accident following marital problems and subsequent cruelty by his in-laws.
 Along with his brother died three other friends of him.
 She remembers him every moment with moist eyes as she believes that her brother was actually killed by legal terrorists for their narrow motives.

 These legal terrorists are moving freely in the society and they have no fear of getting punished.
-So she says – govt. does not consider mother and sister of a man as women.
+So she says – govt. does not consider the mother and sister of a man as women.
 So all of the mothers and sisters have become ‘Forgotten Women of India.
 She runs a national level organization with the same name.